Angel-125/MOLE/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+X
+- KerbalActuators plugin added to WBT (it's a separate DLL).
+KerbalActuators is still available as a separate modlet...

 1.50
 - Recompiled for KSP 1.4.1
 - Gave ElectroPlasma a small amount of density.